ASVBPREAUBV/nest/README.md

     - check if DB has correct Database
 - Websocket
     - produce js code on the fly with browserify for development
-    - pruduce static frontend-code in production
+    - pruduce static frontend-code in production# vue-starter